 Teen Resumes: Start Building Them Early, Part 2

-In part 1 of this article, I reviewed the skills many teens already have that they didn't even realize were skills.
+In a previous article, I reviewed the skills many teens already have that they didn't even realize were skills.
 And I suggested that if they don't have them already, they can take a class or get experience with these skills fairly easily.
 The important thing is to build these skills early in high school so that by the time a teen turns 16 and is looking for a job, they will have information to actually put in a resume.
 The same suggestion goes for these next three categories: get involved in extracurricular activities, volunteer, and awards.

 Extracurricular activities mean involvement in school activities outside of the regular school day.
 This could be anything from the following list: